VeriGOOD-ML/public/genesys/README.md

 #### Simulator Inputs
 For a DNN benchmark, the simulator takes two files as input:

-(1): a .json file containing the GeneSys hardware parameterization;
-(2): a .json file containing the compiler output generated at the specified hardware configuration.
+(1) a .json file containing the GeneSys hardware parameterization and (2) a .json file containing the compiler output generated at the specified hardware configuration.
 Examples of the hardware .json file format can be found in `genesys/simulation/Hardware_Json_Inference/` and `genesys/simulation/Hardware_Json_Training/` directories.
 Examples of the compiler output .json file format can be found in `genesys/simulation/Compiler_Output_Inference/` and `genesys/simulation/Compiler_Output_Training/` directories.

 #### Simulator Outputs
-(1): a .csv file containing the layer-wise breakdown of the performance statistics of a benchmark DNN (stored in the working directory).
+(1) a .csv file containing the layer-wise breakdown of the performance statistics of a benchmark DNN (stored in the working directory) and
-(2): a .csv file containing the performance statistics for the whole DNN benchmark.
+(2) a .csv file containing the performance statistics for the full DNN benchmark.
 The output results (2) from simulation are stored in `genesys/simulation/Results_Inference/` and `genesys/simulation/Results_Training/` directories.

 #### Performance statistics provided by the simulator (for training the statistics are for a single iteration):
-(i) #of accesses for all the on-chip buffers for all the datatypes (in KB), (ii) #of accesses for the off-chip DRAM for all the data types (in KB), (iii) #of various arithmetic operations,
+(i) #of accesses for all the on-chip buffers for all the datatypes (in KB);
+(ii) #of accesses for the off-chip DRAM for all the data types (in KB);
+(iii) #of various arithmetic operations;
-(iv) #of compute cycles, (v) #of stall cycles, (vi) total cycle counts
+(iv) #of compute cycles; (v) #of stall cycles; (vi) total cycle counts.

 Use the following command to run simulation.
 ```console